- 1What Is Polycythemia?

 How Is Chuvash Polycythemia Diagnosed?

-Chuvash polycythemia is diagnosed by a combination of medical history, a physical examination which includes blood pressure and body weight, and laboratory tests of the peripheral blood.
+Chuvash polycythemia is diagnosed by a combination of medical history, physical examination, including blood pressure and body weight, and laboratory tests of the peripheral blood.
 Blood samples are collected and stored at -70 degrees Celsius.

 How Is Chuvash Polycythemia Treated or Managed?

 The ideal management of Chuvash polycythemia is not known.
 Doctors use phlebotomy similar to how they operate in treating polycythemia vera.
 Still, there are not many studies to prove how effective phlebotomy is in decreasing complications or mortality.
 One major issue is that frequent phlebotomy procedures can result in iron deficiency.
-So it is still not known if phlebotomy is appropriate in treating Chuvash polycythemia.
+So, it is still not known if phlebotomy is appropriate for treating Chuvash polycythemia.

 The other forms of treatment include Aspirin and Busulfan.